 “For those of you who roll their eyes at the thought of someone feeling “anxious” – know that anxiety IS real and it can paralyze you.
 I hope this story is relatable to those of you who have been temporarily debilitated by an anxiety disorder.
 I want you to know that there is hope – you are not alone.
 Do not be afraid of the stigma that comes along with any mental illness – speak up and share your story!
 Get medicated if you must.
 We share our struggles and successes from physical diseases, but when it comes to mental health, the fear of embarrassment hinders any opportunity for inspiration, community, and hope.” – Sonia Begonia

-Sofia is one of my close friends and mental health blogger who lives in my hometown!
+Sofia is one of my close friends!
+She is a mental health blogger and blogger with depression who lives in my hometown!
 She is such an inspiration to all mental health activists, as she openly battles with depression.
 You can come to her page to find support, tips on managing depressive symptoms, and most importantly, to be reminded you are not alone.

 “I just want you to know that behind pretty photos and uplifting content, there is a woman who is exhausted, terrified, and ashamed – but she is also strong, courageous, and open.
 These things can co-exist within me and they co-exist within you too.” – Sofia

 Top Influencers with Anxiety Disorders

-Erin is another local mental health blogger and blogger with anxiety disorders in the Bay Area, and she calls herself an anxiety warrior (which I love).
+Erin is another local mental health blogger and blogger with anxiety disorders in the Bay Area.
+She calls herself an anxiety warrior (which I love).
 She has always been extremely open about her mental health, while balancing mom-life and fashionista!